-The David Roche Collection in North Adelaide is one of the greatest decorative arts collections in a private institution in Australia.
-It spans two centuries of European design from the early Rococo of France to Faberge in Russia.
+The David Roche Foundation House Museum in North Adelaide is one of the finest decorative arts collections in a private institution in Australia.
+With a collection of over 3,500 items it spans two centuries of European design from the early Rococo of France to Faberge in Russia.

-Opened in June 2016, the museum consists of David Roche’s former home, Fermoy House and a new, state-of-the-art adjoining AUD5million building to house his exceptional private art collection.
-Objects are presented in an opulent manner reminiscent of how David lived in Fermoy House, whilst the new museum wing houses an exhibition space with changing displays.
+The museum complex consists of David Roche’s former heritage home, Fermoy House, and an adjoining museum wing.
+His exceptional private art collection is presented in an opulent manner reminiscent of how David lived in Fermoy House, whilst the museum houses regularly changing exhibitions.

-Acquiring wonderful works of decorative art was one of David’s greatest passion.
-This passion took David all over the world collecting the best pieces possible.
-The collection’s great strengths lie in eighteenth and nineteenth century European decorative arts: furniture, metalware, ceramics and clocks of remarkable quality.
-The collection also includes paintings as well as smaller objects of interest and rarity.
+Acquiring wonderful works of art was one of David’s greatest passion and it took him all over the world to find the best pieces possible.
+The collection’s great strengths lie in eighteenth and nineteenth century English, French and Russian furniture, metalware, ceramics and clocks of remarkable quality.
+The collection includes many paintings as well as smaller objects of great rarity.

-The David Roche Foundation House Museum, North Adelaide, is easily accessible by bus and limited parking is available onsite.
+Situated in beautiful North Adelaide, The David Roche Foundation House Museum is easily accessible by bus and parking is available onsite.

 Disabled AssistanceCaters for limited mobility Wheelchair access